cado-security/product-help/docs/cado/deploy/cross/add-cross-account-manual.md

 ---
-title: Manually add a cross-account role to Cado
+title: Manually add a cross-account role to Cado in AWS
 hide_title: true
 sidebar_position: 4
 ---